CalcKit — Free UK Calculators

 Markup is the amount added to the cost price to arrive at the selling price, expressed as a percentage of the cost price.
 For example, a £10 product with 50% markup sells for £15.

-Markup is calculated on cost price.
-Margin is calculated on selling price.
-A 50% markup = 33.3% margin.
-A 50% margin = 100% markup.
+Markup is calculated as a percentage of the cost price.
+Margin is a percentage of the selling price.
+So a 50% markup equals a 33.3% margin, and a 50% margin equals a 100% markup.
 They are not interchangeable — confusing them is one of the most common pricing mistakes in business.

 It depends on the industry.
 Retail businesses typically use 50–100% markup.
 Wholesale 20–40%.
 Service businesses 100–300%+.
 The key is that your markup must cover all your overheads and leave a healthy net profit.
 Use our profit margin calculator alongside this tool to check.